vkondrav/gpt-uml-code-gen/README.md

 In this proof of concept project we attempt to teach ChatGPT basic UML to generate code, consume the output and create actual files in a project.
 The idea is for developers to provide a `schema` of sorts and for ChatGPT to generate some boilerplate code to avoid set up time.

-The goal is to go from this
+The goal is to go from this prompt

 ```
 + sign in fragment (SIF)